-The restriction configuration profiles are available in the Business and Enterprise plans of Miradore Online, but not in the Free plan.
-If you're a free plan user and interested in restriction configuration profiles, consider upgrading your site subscription.
+The restriction configuration profiles are available in the Enterprise plan of Miradore Online.
+If you're a interested in restriction configuration profiles, consider upgrading your site subscription.
 For instructions, please check How to upgrade subscription.

 Supported restrictions vary between device platforms